 West Highland White Terrier c 1910

 Cairns were first brought into Victoria in 1926 and by 1932 several breeders began to emerge.
-In 1930 Major Eric Mayhead first brought them into Tasmania and through those he sold to Miss Dorothy Chandler, Mr James Watson became very successful with them both in Tasmania and Victoria with his son Richard carrying on the Durnsford prefix for many decades.
-In Victoria in the early days Miss Grice was very active as was Mrs Light of the Strathdene Kennels and who could forget Miss Russell(Kerriemuir)!
+In 1930 Major Eric Mayhead first brought them into Tasmania.
+Through those he sold to Miss Dorothy Chandler, Mr James Watson became very successful with them both in Tasmania and Victoria with his son Richard carrying on the Durnsford prefix for many decades.
+In Victoria in the early days Miss Grice was very active as was Mrs Light of the Strathdene Kennels and who could forget Miss Russell,(Kerriemuir)!
 So Cairns have been popular throughout Australia continuously since they were first imported.

 The Cairn Terrier Today